akryl-kt/akryl-core/README.md

 # open http://localhost:8080 when build completes
 ```

+## Manual Install

+To add Akryl to an existing project, follow the steps below.
+This instruction assumes that you already have a [Kotlin/JS project configured with Gradle](https://kotlinlang.org/docs/reference/js-project-setup.html).

 Akryl library consists of several pieces:

 - [akryl-core](https://github.com/akryl-kt/akryl-core) - basic integration with React, hooks support.